Carroll Dunham

 Works and lives in New York, NY, USA.

-Carroll Dunham is known for his vibrant, chromatic semi-abstract paintings that explode with psychosexual content and are driven by seemingly aggressive and libidinous energy.
+Carroll Dunham is renowned for his vibrant and chromatic semi-abstract paintings that burst with psychosexual content and are driven by an apparent aggressive and libidinous energy.

-Dunham’s art seems to have absorbed the Art Brut physicality of Jean Dubuffet and fused it with an erotic vernacular akin to illustration or cartoons.
-He creates forceful scenes in which human figures violently face off against the world in ways that seem both in charge and out of control.
-Tuberous body parts and primal shapes emerge from sharp blocks of color with a rude sexuality, comic aggression and insistent physical presence.
+Dunham’s art seems to have absorbed the Art Brut physicality of Jean Dubuffet, blending it with an erotic vernacular reminiscent of illustration or cartoons.
+He constructs powerful scenes where human figures confront the world in a violent manner that exudes both dominance and lack of control.
+Tubular body parts and primal shapes emerge from bold blocks of color, conveying a crude sexuality, comic aggression, and an insistent physical presence.

-Alike George Condo at the beginning of his career, Dunham started what he now calls the Bathers, being drawn to late 19th-century and early 20th-century French paintings.
-Drawing, the foundation of his art practice, led him intuitively toward what he calls “naked human woman in a natural setting.”
+In his famous ‘Bathers’ series Dunham finds inspiration in the late 19th-century and early 20th-century French paintings.
+Drawing, which forms the foundation of his artistic practice, naturally led him towards portraying “naked human women in natural settings.”